-Blog posts mentioning Chang and Eng Bunker
+Facts about Chang and Eng Bunker

 Chang and Eng Bunker Biography

-Chang and Eng spent some time in the court of the king of Siam, then were taken to the United States as a circus exhibition.
+As children, Chang and Eng spent some time in the court of the king of Siam, then were taken to the United States as a circus exhibition.
 Their stage act and unique physical makeup made them famous, and they toured the world.
 Eventually, with the help of promoter P. T. Barnum, they gained control of their career and earned a good living as entertainers.